 EXPERTISE – as a qualified coach I’m able to teach beginners how to row, and prepare juniors and veterans for competition.
 I can also combine my rowing and communications skills to teach business professionals how to pull together and achieve success: Companies can learn a lot from rowing.
 Like crews, high-level teams of executives operate in stressful, pressure-cooker environments.
 Both contain ambitious players from diverse backgrounds whose personalities often have edges as sharp as their talents.

 - Oxford Falcon Rowing and Canoeing Club: Founded in 1869, it’s one of the oldest rowing clubs on the Thames.
-This friendly and sociable place offered us a safe haven which we used to develop our skills and ultimately create a new club – Oxford Polytechnic Boat Club (OPBC).
+This friendly and sociable place offered us a safe haven in 1978 (not 1987 as stated in the Club’s pdf above) which we used to develop our skills and ultimately create a new club – Oxford Polytechnic Boat Club (OPBC).

 Background: OPBC (OBUBC) was founded by a group of enthusiastic school rowers (led by Nick Ryan, Russell Cook, Alasdair Davies, Hadyn Morris) in 1978 as the Oxford Polytechnic Boat Club (OPBC), where it was given its first home with Oxford Falcon Rowing and Canoeing Club and begun to enter competitions as a composite Polytechnic/Falcon crew.
 In its infancy, the club was led by Nick Ryan, as the inaugural Captain of Boats (1978–80) and President (1981).
 Other founding members included Clive Couldwell, Martin Durgan, David Cooke, and Charles Stimpson.
 Check out pages 9 (‘Boat naming’) and 18 (Clive Couldwell’s club history piece) in the February 2011 edition of Taurus Boat Club News.